-I’ve seen this type of cake made different ways online already but I’m going with exactly the way it was passed down from my grandmother.
+I’ve seen this type of cake made in different ways online already but I’m going with exactly the way it was passed down from my grandmother.

-She actually used red currant jelly for her version which is hard to find in our area but I found a cherries and berries jelly which works too.
+She actually used red currant jelly for her version which is hard to find in our area but I found cherries and berries jelly which works too.
 It has the tart flavor that is needed for the cake.
 I just wish it wouldn’t have such large cherries in it.
 It’s a bit too chunky.

 Schichttorte or German layered cake recipe

 Yummy and easy to make German layered cake called Schichttorte which includes vanilla pudding and jelly layered and a chocolate glaze.
 Just switch out the flour and it is gluten free!

 dough and layer ingredients

 - 250 grams sugar (1 cup)

 - 375 grams flower (2.5 cups)